Shahid Rajaee Teacher Training University: Rankings and reputation

 The Shanghai Ranking ranked the Shahid Rajaee Teacher Training University 1201 among world universities in 2022.

 Shahid Rajaee Teacher Training University (SRTTU) is ranked 25th in IRAN and +1001 in the world, according to University Impact Rankings 2021, Times Higher Education (THE).
 It is also ranked 278th in Asian University Rankings - Southern Asia 2025.

 Research

 Journals

 SRTTU has Journal of Computational and Applied Research in Mechanical Engineering (JCARME) for publishing research in the computational and applied mechanical engineering.

 Journal of Technology of Education (JTE) is another Journal of SRTTU which has focused on research for increasing quality level of science and engineering education by using new technologies.

 Book publishing

 Publication office of Shahid Rajaee Teacher Training University (SRTTU) was established in 1998 in order to publish research books of faculties and researchers of the university.

 Facilities

-SRTTU has more than 15 hectares of real estate holdings that include faculties, offices, laboratories, workshops, sport facilities, and student housing and dormitories.
+SRTTU has more than 15 hectares of real estate holdings that include faculties, offices, laboratories, workshops, sports facilities, and student housing and dormitories.